isaacg1/isaacg1.github.io/job-market.md

 title: "Job Market"
 permalink: /job-market/
 ---
-I am currently going on the job market, applying for tenure-track faculty positions and postdoc positions in computer science, operations research, and related departments.
+I have recently completed going on the academic job market.
+I will be a professor at Northwestern University, starting Fall 2024!

+For the benefit of future applicants, I'm leaving up my job market info here.

 ### Application Materials